SUNY Orange, "If you have the dream, we have the way!"

 Charge:

-The Executive Committee shall perform the following functions: provide a forum for dialogue on issues of importance to the College Assembly; propose the formation or dissolution of Standing Committees to the Assembly; form, charge, and determine the life of Ad Hoc Committees of the governance system as may be needed; examine the work of the various committees, preventing the duplication of effort and ensuring the carrying out of committee charges; prepare the agenda for Assembly Meetings; determine whether proposals or reports are in proper form for distribution or presentation; determine and enforce proper routing procedure of all proposals intended for action; ascertain the highest level of approval required for all proposals; distribute copies of reports or proposals that have been approved; record and file such proposals or reports.
+The Executive Committee shall perform the following functions: provide a forum for dialogue on issues of importance to the College Assembly; propose the formation or dissolution of Standing Committees to the Assembly; form, charge, and determine the life of Ad Hoc Committees of the governance system as may be needed; examine the work of the various committees, preventing the duplication of effort and ensuring the carrying out of committee charges; prepare the agenda for Assembly meetings; determine whether proposals or reports are in proper form for distribution or presentation; determine and enforce proper routing procedure of all proposals intended for action; ascertain the highest level of approval required for all proposals; distribute copies of reports or proposals that have been approved; record and file such proposals or reports.

 Academic Policy Committee